panbak/pinterest-board-image-downloader/README.md

 # pinterest-board-image-downloader
 A python script that downloads all images of a pinterest board.
-Written in Python 2.7
+Written in Python 3

 The script collects all the urls of the page and after that it filters the url list to keep only the pins( .jpg images )

 Dependencies:
-  1.  urllib (pip install urllib2)
-  2.  selenium (pip install selenium)
+  1.  selenium (pip install selenium)

 Selenium uses firefox to work so it needs firefox installed and geckodriver: https://github.com/mozilla/geckodriver/releases.
 Download and extract geckodriver.exe file in the same folder with downloadPinterestBoardImages.py.
 Also make a folder named 'images' to save the downloaded pinterest pins.